hypertidy/vapour/README.md

 (GDAL will possibly remove these limitations over time but still there will always be value in having modularity in an ecosystem of tools.)

-These loftier general needs have come out of smaller more concrete goals, one was access to the “attributes-only” capacity of GDAL as a virtual database engine, and another access to the dense structures provided by transport vector data.
 GDAL’s dynamic resampling of arbitrary raster windows is also very useful for interactive tools on local data, and seems under-utilized in favour of less accessible online image services.

 This partly draws on work done in [the sf package](https://github.com/r-spatial/sf) and in packages `rgdal` and